IceLuna/Eagle/docs/source/csharp_core_api/csharp_assets.rst

 All asset classes are derived from ``Asset`` class.

 .. note::

-	Note that changing assets affects the whole asset, meaning it will affect the editor and other objects that use it.
+    Changing assets affects the whole asset, meaning it will affect the editor and other objects that use it.
-    `Material`, `Physics Material`, and `Particle System` assets allow you to create new copies so that you are able to generate unique assets at runtime.
+    Material, Physics Material, and Particle System assets allow you to create new copies so that you are able to generate unique assets at runtime.

 .. code-block:: csharp